yiqingxyq/yiqingxyq.github.io/_news/announcement_1.md

 ---
 layout: post
-date: 2026-5-15 14:14:00-0400
+date: 2026-6-5 14:14:00-0400
 inline: true
 ---

-Proposed my PhD thesis on "[Synthetic Training Data Construction for Coding Agents](https://github.com/yiqingxyq/thesis-proposal/blob/main/main.pdf)"🦸🏻‍♀️!!!
+Gave a talk about designing scalable synthetic training tasks for coding agents at Nvidia!